The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 As a result, temperatures vary quite dramatically, from 0° Celsius (32° Fahrenheit) all the way up to 1700° Celsius (3092° Fahrenheit).
 The biggest temperature difference takes place between daytime and nighttime.

-Many planets and moons (like Mercury, our own Moon, and the Galilean satellites of Jupiter) have no atmosphere, and all have an exosphere starting at surface level.
+Many planets and moons (like Mercury, our own Moon, and the Galilean satellites of Jupiter) have no atmosphere, and all have an exosphere starting at the surface level.

 Since the last remnants of the atmosphere blend so gradually into outer space, no clearly defined upper boundary can be determined.